gvwilson/sdxpy/src/persist/index.md

 So how does a class indicate that it can be saved and loaded by our framework?
 Our options are:

-1. Require it to inherit from a base class that we provide so that we can use `isinstance` to check if an object is persistable.
+1. Require it to inherit from a [%i "base class" %]base class[%/i%] that we provide so that we can use `isinstance` to check if an object is persistable.
     This approach is used in strictly-typed languages like Java, but method #2 below is considered more [%g pythonic "Pythonic" %].